cabal-club/cable/wire.md

 * [9.
 Informative References](#9-informative-references)

 ## 0. Background
-[Cabal][Cabal] is a distributed peer-to-peer software platform for private group chats.
-It operates in a fashion different from the typical server-client model, where no machine is either an official nor de facto authority over others in the network.
-Instead, peers collaborate with each other to share data and build an eventually consistent view of that data.
+Cable is a peer-to-peer protocol for private group chats, called *cabals*.

+Cable operates differently from the traditional server-client model, where the server is a centralized authority.
+Instead, in Cable, every node in the network is equal to each other.
+Nodes of a cabal share data with each other in order to build an eventually consistent view of the state of that cabal.

+The purpose of the Cable Wire Protocol is to facilitate the creation and sync of cabals, by allowing peers to exchange cryptographically signed documents with each other, such as chat messages, spread across various user-defined channels.

 Cabal's original protocol was based off of [hypercore][hypercore], which was found to have limitations and trade-offs that didn't suit Cabal's needs well.